rakshithvk19/Rock-Paper-Scissors/README.md

 ---

-**Built with ❤️ using gblend to showcase Fluent's revolutionary blended execution network**

-*Demonstrating the future of cross-VM blockchain development with native Fluent tooling*
+**Built with ❤️ using Fluent's blended execution to showcase the future of cross-VM blockchain development**